Current & Past Scholars

 Through a grant from the National Institute on Aging (NIA), the American Federation for Aging Research (AFAR) established the AFAR/NIA Clinician-Scientists Transdisciplinary Aging Research Coordinating Center (Clin-STAR CC) to do just that.
 The Clin-STAR CC brings together clinician-investigators from across the United States who are committed to careers focused on aging research.
 The Clin-STAR CC provides career development opportunities and fosters transdisciplinary connections, with a particular focus on early-stage investigators who will become future leaders in their fields.

-AGS’s GSI was awarded a supplement to collaborate with AFAR on the Clin-STAR CC by creating four new programmatic activities that support the Clin-STAR community.
+AGS’s GSI was awarded a supplement to collaborate with AFAR on the Clin-STAR CC by creating programmatic activities that support the Clin-STAR community.

 GSI GEMSSTAR Conference Series